-- 4. When a message box warns that the database and file vault upgrade wizard should only be run by administrators, click Yes. - 5.
-Complete the steps of the Enterprise PDM Database Update Wizard.
+4. When a message box warns that the database and file vault upgrade wizard should only be run by administrators, click Yes.

 Screen Action Step 1 Verify that you have performed all of the upgrade prerequisites, and click Next .
 Step 2 From the server list, select the SQL Server hosting the file vault database you want to upgrade.
 If the server is not listed, you can type the name of the SQL system.
 2. Click Next .
 In the login dialog box, type the user name and password of an SQL user with sysadmin permissions, such as sa, and click Login.
 Step 3 Select the file vault database(s) to upgrade and click Next .
 Step 4 Click Next to begin the upgrade process.
 Do not close the upgrade wizard or turn off the SQL Server until the upgrade is completed.
 Step 5 When the file vault database upgrade finishes, a log is displayed with the actions and results of the upgrade.
 To keep a copy of the upgrade log, select and copy the results and paste them to a text file.
 Click Finish .